franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

+- When an user uploads a status, the response returns all the statuses (depending on the view data) to fix this, you need to make an independent status consumer and send a receive status from there and use HTMX to display it.
+  - You can retrieve all the statuses (muted and unmuted) in one view but the but the muted statuses list is display: none;
+  and only by clicking the show button will show it changing display to flex and flex direction to column this cannot be implemented at the time because this won't display the newest muted statuses by clicking the show button.
 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.
 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.